Niece Waidhofer Sizzles In Low-Cut Crop Top & Skimpy Panties

 In the caption, she left witty remarks about her body parts.

-As usual, the post got her fans to talking with many comments coming from followers who had nothing but nice things to say about her physique.
+As usual, the post got her fans talking, with many comments coming from followers who had nothing but nice things to say about her physique.

-“Time after time I’m not sure what I like the most, your pics or your captions,” one Instagram user wrote, adding a red heart emoji.
+"Time after time I'm not sure what I like the most, your pics or your captions," one user wrote, adding a red heart emoji to their words.

-“You look like one of those hot gaming characters that someone has brought to life.
-Still can’t wrap my head around your looks,” a second admirer chimed in.
+"You look like one of those hot gaming characters that someone has brought to life.
+Still can't wrap my head around your looks," chimed in a second admirer.

 "Honey this could be my favorite photo looking good," a third fan added with several emoji that included red roses and stars.

-“This dude: every inch of you is beautiful,” a fourth comment read.
+"This dude: every inch of you is beautiful," read a fourth comment.

 Niece flaunted her killer figure in a black ensemble last week.
 The outfit included a snug vest that featured three buckles across the front.
-The number her left a good deal of her ample chest exposed.
-She paired the vet with a pair of panties and a garter belt.
+The number left a good deal of her ample chest exposed.
+She paired the vest with a pair of panties and a garter belt.